-If you live in San Diego and need disability benefits, you are in the right place.
+If you live in San Diego and need SSDI and SSI benefits, you are in the right place.
 Cannon Disability Law can help you file for Social Security Disability and Supplemental Security Income benefits in California.

 You can also apply for SSD benefits online at Social Security’s website.
 If you are unable to complete the application online, you can also apply by calling the SSA’s toll-free number, 1-800-772-1213.
 The SSA answer their phone line between 8:00 a.m. and 7:00 p.m..
 The SSA workers can make an appointment for you to apply.

 As soon as you cannot return to work because of a severe medical condition, you should apply for benefits.
 Why?
 First, you need to apply because you cannot receive ongoing monthly benefits until you apply for them.
 Second, any past due benefits you might receive are also tied to the date of your application.
 Learn more about past due disability benefits here.